rebase-foundation/precrypt/precrypt/README.md

 # Precrypt: Rust CLI for proxy-based re-encryption.

 This is a CLI wrapper for the [umbral-pre](https://github.com/nucypher/rust-umbral/blob/master/umbral-pre/README.md) proxy-based re-encryption library.
-It adds parallel processing for encryption and decryption that makes it possible to handle large files.
+It adds parallel processing for encryption and decryption making it possible to process large files.

 ## Usage